-The Asp Viper is a small snake up to perhaps 85cm but the majority tend to be only 20 to 30cm.
-Their body is quite thick as is the short tail and their back colouration can be light grey, brown and various shades of orange with a darker marks which form a zig-zag pattern that is often irregular and fragmented.
+but the majority tend to be only 20 to 40cm.
+Their body is quite thick as is the short tail and their colouration and markings are quite variable generally with a zig zag or broken zig zag on their backs.
 There is a darker line or band which runs backwards from each of the eyes which have vertical slit pupils.
 Scales on both the top and side of the head are small.
-Easily confused with the Viperine snake at first glance, especially in regions where they share the same colouration.
+Easily confused with the non-venomous Viperine snake at first glance, especially in regions where they share the same colouration.

-They can be found in most regions of France except the extreme north and north east.
+With the exception of the extreme north and north east.
 With a preference for dry habitats, sunny slopes, stone walls, east or south east facing hedgerows and similar habitats where they can enjoy the early morning sun which is where the best observations tend to be made.

 Species in severe decline in many parts of France due to habitat loss and persecution.

 Fully protected species since 2021